A Comprehensive Dataset for Human vs. AI Generated Text Detection: Dataset Creation

-In total, we have over 58,000 real and synthetic arcitles.
-The detailed distribution is provided in Table \ref{tab:aggregated_counts_total}.
+In total, we have over 73,000 real and synthetic articles.
+The detailed distribution is provided in Table \ref{tab:data_distribution_all_splits}.
 Each LLM contributes roughly equal number of articles.
-The dataset is available at:\href{https://huggingface.co/datasets/gsingh1-py/train}{https://huggingface.co/datasets/gsingh1-py/train}.
+The dataset is available at: https://huggingface.co/datasets/Rajarshi-Roy-research/Defactify\_Text\_Dataset.

-Figure \ref{fig:wc} shows the wordclouds of human written and AI generated text (combination of all LL generated data) respectively.
+Figure \ref{fig:wc} shows the wordclouds of human written and AI generated text (combination of all LLM generated data) respectively.
 We can see that key words like "new york", "united state" are prominent across both.